Turkey–United States relations: Syria (Clashes at the Turkish Ambassador's Residence, Refugees, Pull-out, Barisha raid)

 The clashes at the Turkish Ambassador's Residence in Washington, D.C. broke out on May 16, 2017, between Turkey's Police Counter Attack Team and a crowd of protesters, some of whom carried flags of the Democratic Union Party (Syria) (a left-wing Syrian branch of the Kurdistan Workers Party).
 On May 16, 2017 John McCain and Claire McCaskill called for the expulsion (unwanted person) of the Turkish ambassador Serdar Kılıç for the embassy brawl.

-The Turkey migrant crisis in the 2010s was characterized by high numbers of people arriving in Turkey.
-As reported by UNHCR in 2018, Turkey is hosting 63.4% of all the refugees (from Middle East, Africa, and Afghanistan) in the world.
-As of 2019, refugees of the Syrian Civil War in Turkey (3.6 million) numbered highest as "registered" refugees (2011–2018: 30 billion on refugee assistance).
-As the war made the return of refugees to Syria uncertain, Turkey focused on how to manage their presence in Turkish society by addressing their legal status, basic needs, employment, education, and impact on local communities.
+In the first half of the 2010s, the Turkey migrant crisis developed, according to UNHCR in 2018, as Turkey hosted 63.4% of all refugees in the world.
+As of 2019, refugees of the Syrian Civil War in Turkey numbered the highest among "registered" refugees, with 3.6 million.
+Turkey approached the problem in two ways.
+First, it focused on managing their presence in Turkish society by addressing their legal status, basic needs, employment, education, and impact on local communities.
+Second, Turkey encouraged the U.S. to establish safe zones; the Obama administration was concerned about the potential for pulling the U.S. into a war with Russia.
 The Trump travel ban actions include two executive orders for restrictions on citizens of seven (first executive order) or six (second executive order) Muslim-majority countries.
 A third action, done by presidential proclamation, restricts entry to the U.S. by citizens from eight countries, six of which are predominantly Muslim.
-During and after his election campaign Trump proposed establishing safe zones in Syria as an alternative to Syrian refugees' immigration to the US.
+During and after his election campaign, Trump proposed establishing safe zones in Syria as an alternative to Syrian refugees' immigration to the US.
 In the past, "safe zones" have been interpreted as establishing, among other things, no-fly zones over Syria.
-During the Obama administration Turkey encouraged the U.S. to establish safe zones; the Obama administration was concerned about the potential for pulling the U.S. into a war with Russia.
-In the first few weeks of Trump's presidency, Turkey renewed its call for safe zones and proposed a new plan for them.
+In the first few weeks of Trump's presidency, Turkey renewed its call for safe zones and proposed a new plan.
 The Trump administration spoke with several other Sunni Arab States regarding safe zones, and Russia has asked for clarification regarding any Trump administration plan regarding safe zones.

 In December 2018, Trump announced "We have won against ISIS", and ordered the withdrawal of all troops from Syria.
 The next day, Mattis resigned in protest, calling his decision an abandonment of the U.S.'s YPG allies.
 In November 2018, Trump said he would not approve any extension of the American deployment in Syria.
 House of Representatives condemned Trump's decision.
+ISIS send a message to Trump with 2019 Manbij bombing.
+The attack killed the wife of future Trump's NCTC director Joe Kent.

 On October 23, 2019, President Trump ordered the withdrawal of U.S. troops from the Syrian-Turkish border to southeastern Syria for enabling Turkey to set up a new "Buffer Zone".